Subscribe to our newsletter

 Avalor

-Avalor co-founders Raanan Raz (right) and Kfir Tishbi (left) share insights on what our team has built, why we built it, and why investors and partners are on board with our vision.
+Avalor co-founders Raanan Raz (left) and Kfir Tishbi (right) share insights on what our team has built, why we built it, and why investors and partners are on board with our vision.

 Avalor co-founders Raanan Raz (right) and Kfir Tishbi (left)